-- Fiscal years Spell out "fiscal year," "state fiscal year," and "federal fiscal year."
-Do not use "FY," "SFY," or "FFY." - Budget accounts Use "budget account" instead of "BA." - FTE Spell out the first reference in each section as "full-time equivalent (FTE)" and then refer to it as FTE, it is never FTEs or FTE's.
+- Fiscal years: Spell out "fiscal year", "state fiscal year", and "federal fiscal year" - Do not use "FY," "SFY," or "FFY." - Budget accounts: Spell out "budget account" - Do not use "BA" (while BA appears in the glossary to assist with familiarization, do not use it in a formal/official capacity.) - FTE Spell out the first reference in each section as "full-time equivalent (FTE)". - Refer to subsequent references as FTE. - Do not use FTEs or FTE's.